 Near the Suwannee River both DeSoto and Vaca observed flute players on a road which Vaca says "was difficult to travel but wonderful to look upon....
 In it were vast forests, the trees being astonishingly high."
 They were in Florida's flatwoods when they made similar reports, and both Narvaez and DeSoto used the same trail leading to Napituca, a village which Narvaez found and called "Apalachen."
 Napituca Village might have been in Apalache Province at that time, given the warring nature of that province and the European diseases (population movers) delivered by Narvaez.

-"The Lakes", says Vaca, "are much larger here.. as we sallied they fled to the lakes nearby... shooting from the lakes which was safety to themselves that we could not retaliate", which is similar to the incident observed by DeSoto's army.
+Vaca says, "...in the province of Apalachen the lagoons are much larger than those we found previously..."
+DeSoto's people called them lakes.
+Vaca continues, "...as we sallied they fled to the lagoons nearby... shooting from the lagoons which was safety to themselves that we could not retaliate", which is similar to the incident observed by DeSoto's army.
 Narvaez, apparently, did not have a sufficient army to surround the Indians.

 Then, Vaca says, the natives told them that the land and villages inland were very poor, but that by "journeying south nine days was a town called Aute...(with) much maize, beans and pumpkins and being near the sea they had fish."
 Biedma says these Indians told many great lies about the country further inland, and, I think, Narvaez had believed them; Narvaez had no Juan Ortiz to sort them out.